zarf-dev/zarf/docs/6-zarf-tutorials/0-creating-a-zarf-package.md

 :::tip

-You can learn more about what is going on behind the scenes of this process on the [package create lifecycle page](../3-create-a-zarf-package/5-package-create-lifecycle.md).
+You can learn more about what is going on behind the scenes of this process on the [package create lifecycle page](../3-create-a-zarf-package/5-package-create-lifecycle.md), and can view other useful command flags like `--differential` and `--registry-override` on the [package create command flags page](../2-the-zarf-cli/100-cli-commands/zarf_package_create.md).

 :::